tytydraco/yessleep/out/Bellhaven_Woods__2__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 Her eyes stayed fixed over my shoulder, toward the darkness behind me.

-"I needed to make sure it wasn't him," she said quietly.
+"I needed to make sure it wasn't there," she said quietly.

 "What?"